 From its gorgeous capital Maó to boasting some of the best beaches in Europe, Menorca is a small island that packs a big punch.
 Looking for the best things to do in Menorca?
 Don’t miss this handy guide.

-Menorca may be one of the smallest of the Balearic Islands, standing just shy of 700km2 but it’s packed with gorgeous beaches, historic towns and drool-worthy eats.
+Menorca may be one of the smallest of Spain’s Balearic Islands, standing just shy of 700km2 but it’s packed with gorgeous beaches, historic towns and drool-worthy eats.

 Menorca was one of those places that I’d heard so much about… but never actually visited until a couple of years ago.